Robert R. Young

 Robert Ralph Young (February 14, 1897 – January 25, 1958) was an American financier and industrialist.
 He is best known for leading the Chesapeake and Ohio Railway and the New York Central Railroad during and after World War II.
 He was a brother-in-law of the famous western painter, Georgia O'Keeffe.

 Because of his initials, R.R.
 Young was often labeled "Railroad" Young.
-He was otherwise known as the "Populist of Wall Street," or, as his press agent encouraged journalists to call him, "The Daring Young Man of Wall Street".
+He was otherwise known as the "Populist of Wall Street", or, as his press agent encouraged journalists to call him, "The Daring Young Man of Wall Street".
 He regarded himself as a crusader against the mismanagement of railroads by banking interests.
-Young's most famous advertising slogan was "A hog can cross the country without changing trains - but you can't."
+Young's most famous advertising slogan was "A hog can cross the country without changing trains – but you can't."

 Despite his vocal criticisms, at the railroads he led, Young inaugurated many forward-looking advances in technology that have ramifications to the present.
 He was one of the first railroad executives to introduce high-speed diesel powered passenger trains which utilized lightweight equipment.
 He was also involved with the first large-scale railroad computer system, as well as diversification of freight traffic and development and implementation of larger and better freight cars of all types.

-Biography

 Early life

-Young's grandfather was a pioneer rancher in the Texas Panhandle.
-Young was the third of four children (John Stinson Young, b.
-1890; Kenneth Moody Young, b.
-1893; Robert Ralph Young, b.
-1897; Florence Edith Young Exum, b.
-1904) born to David John Young and the former Mary Arabella Moody in Canadian, the seat of Hemphill County in the eastern Panhandle.
-He was born in a house built by Temple Lea Houston, youngest son of Sam Houston, first president of the Republic of Texas and a later governor of Texas.
-Mary Moody Young's father built the Moody Hotel in Canadian, which still houses a few businesses.
-Mary died when Robert was only ten.
-David Young, a strict man and the first banker in Canadian, did not quite know how to control his precocious son, whom neighborhood boys nicknamed "Pumpkin" because of his auburn hair.

-Though of Presbyterian family ties, Young attended the Baptist-affiliated Canadian Academy.
-In his teens, however, he was sent to Culver Military Academy in Culver, Indiana, from which he graduated at the head of his class in 1914.
-He then entered the University of Virginia in Charlottesville but dropped out before the end of his second year.
+Young was born on February 14, 1897, in Canadian, Hemphill County, Texas.
+He was the son of David John Young and Mary Arabella (née Moody) Young.
+His maternal grandfather was Robert Moody, builder and owner of the Moody Hotel, who is crediting with bringing banking to Oklahoma.
+He was educated at Culver Military Academy in Indiana and at the University of Virginia.